Why do this problem?

 Many standard questions give exactly the information required to solve them.
-In this problem, students need to go in search of the information and work in a systematic way in order to make sense of the results they gather.
+In this problem, students are encouraged to be curious, go in search of the information they require, and work in a systematic way in order to make sense of the results they gather.

 This task will require students to have access to computers.
 If this is not possible, Four Coloured Lights provides students the opportunity to make sense of numerical rules without the need for computers.